daisybutler/The-Book-Bunker-project03/README.md

 ## Testing

-To be found in TESTING.md.
+Testing information can be found in this [TESTING.md file](TESTING.md).

 ## Deployment